20 years ago, Ayal Latz was selling his heart out.

 The company was off to a terrific start with several new clients.
 With most of its clientele being retail focused, a2b’s services revolved around business-to-business.
 However, in a few short years, everything changed.

-About ten years ago, Latz had a chance encounter with a marketer selling “As Seen on TV” products.
+About ten-to-fifteen years ago, Latz had a chance encounter with a marketer selling “As Seen on TV” products.
 “They wanted a local direct response fulfillment partner, so we jumped on it.
 It was high energy and very complex, but we absolutely loved it,” he says.
 “Plus, it was the perfect opportunity to expand our offerings into new areas.
 Rather than just serving B2B and retail, we were now multi-dimensional.”

 “We align with clients that are a good fit and that share the same business philosophies that we do.
 This creates a lot of mutual value and is a great recipe for success for both parties.” – Ayal Latz